oneNutW0nder/butler/README.md

 make
 ```

-The commands above will compile both the `client` and `parser` binaries.
+The commands above will compile all the binaries.
 In order to compile just the one you like do the following:

 **Client**
 ```